TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongodberrors.md

 ## **Recommended Steps**

 ### **Client connection errors and socket timeout**
 Mongo client drivers use "connection pooling".
 Whenever a mongo client is initialized to a remote address, the driver establishes more than one connection.
 On the server side, Inactive/Idle TCP connections which are idle for more than 30 minutes are automatically closed down by the Azure Cosmos DB Mongo server.
-<br>Mongo drivers are unaware of when connections are torn down by the server and reuse of torn down connections by new requests causes socket/connection exceptions.
+Mongo drivers are unaware of when connections are torn down by the server and reuse of torn down connections by new requests causes socket/connection exceptions.
 Clients can handle this in two ways:
 * Retry/reconnect on connection/socket exceptions
 <br>To avoid connectivity messages, you may want to change the connection string to set maxConnectionIdleTime to 1-2 minutes.
 Example: add the *maxIdleTimeMS=120000* at the end of your connection string